-Born in Peru, Verónica has lived in Brazil for more than two decades working as a journalist with a dedicated focus on political, social, and environmental issues, achieving vast knowledge and excellent insight into Brazilian and South America Culture.
+Born in Peru, Verónica Goyzueta has lived in Brazil for more than two decades, working as a journalist with a dedicated focus on political, social, and environmental issues, achieving vast knowledge and excellent insight into Brazilian and South America culture.

-She served as a correspondent working for important media groups as Dow Jones, Financial Times and the Spanish Vocento, covering and writing about Brazilian politics, business and financial markets.
-Verónica was also the Brazil Editor of the Chile-based magazine AméricaEconomía and a researcher for the Intelligence Unit of the Chile-based news agency, Business News Americas (BNA), focusing on infrastructure, energy, biofuels and logistics.
+She served as a correspondent working for leading media groups such as Dow Jones, Financial Times, and the Spanish Vocento, covering and writing about Brazilian politics, business and financial markets.
+Goyzueta was also the Brazil editor of the Chile-based magazine AméricaEconomía and a researcher for the Intelligence Unit of the Chile-based news agency, Business News Americas (BNA), focusing on infrastructure, energy, biofuels and logistics.

-In 2014, she received a Mongabay fellowship at the Special Reporting Initiatives (SRI) program, to coverageThe Social & Environmental Impacts of Foreign Development Finance in the Western Amazon.
-She reported for Mongabay on Ecuador and Peru, following the infrastructure money, and exploring the potential environmental, conflicts and human costs for indigenous peoples.
+In 2014, she received a Mongabay fellowship at the Special Reporting Initiatives (SRI) program, to cover the social and environmental impacts of foreign development finance in the Western Amazon.
+She reported for Mongabay on Ecuador and Peru, following the infrastructure money, and exploring the potential environmental, conflicts, and human costs for Indigenous peoples.

-Holding a master's degree in history and culture, Verónica has also a professor career, teaching at ESPM School of Journalism, in São Paulo.
+Holding a master's degree in history and culture, she is also a professor, teaching at ESPM School of Journalism in São Paulo.

-As a freelancer she reported for Latin America, US, and European media outlets.
-Throughout this experience, in Brasília and São Paulo, as well as covering stories in Brazil and South America generally, she had built a close network of journalists, as well as, universities, governments, and NGOs.
+As a freelancer she reported for Latin America, U.S., and European media outlets.
+She has built a close network of journalists, as well as, universities, governments, and NGOs.